CLT Bargains: Queen City’s Thrift Shop Guide

 It can be rewarding to help others while treating yourself.
 To know that your purchases also benefit others in need only makes the reward that much better.
 Below is a list where you can thrift for a cause.

-- BackPorch Treasures Thrift Boutique - The “back porch” of Matthews HELP Center leads to a fabulous thrift boutique called Backporch Treasures.
-You can browse a selection of brand new, antique and collectible items.
-Its mission is to help neighbors and those in surrounding communities survive financial crisis by providing short term assistance
+- Backporch Treasures Thrift Boutique - The “back porch” of Matthews HELP Center leads to a fabulous thrift boutique called Backporch Treasures.
+You can browse a selection of brand new, antique and collectible items online or in the store.
+Its mission is to help neighbors and those in surrounding communities survive financial crises by providing short term assistance.

 - Zabs Place - This affordable, upscale and inclusive nonprofit thrift boutique is situated in downtown Matthews.
 Zabs’ mission is to provide training and employment opportunities to young adults with special needs.